 Title: Timely Warning Policy

-This policy applies to the College of William & Mary, including the Virginia Institute of Marine Science.
+This policy applies to William & Mary as a whole university, including the Virginia Institute of Marine Science

 The purpose of this policy is to ensure the issuance of timely warnings regarding crimes posing a serious or ongoing threat to the campus community.
 This policy complies with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act) by establishing procedures for the university regarding the circumstances and delivery of warnings of serious or on-going threats (see 20 USCA section 1092; 34 CFR 668.46(e)).